ShailMurtaza/ShailMurtaza/README.md

 - 👋 Hi, I’m Shail Murtaza
-- 👀 I’m interested in System Programming
+- 👀 I’m interested in System Programming and physics simulations
 - 🌱 I’m currently learning Advance stuff in C/C++ programming and working on 3D rendering engine
 - ⚛ Love to build physics simulations from scratch.
 - 💞️ I’m looking to collaborate on ...